 Pro wrestling is a fake sport, right?
 Yes, but as an activity, it’s pretty real. […] It’s scripted that the villain sneaks up on the hero, who pretends not to see him, and pushes him over the ropes and out of the ring.
 Fake.
 But when the hero hits the floor, how fake is that?
 “Those guys learn how to fall,” people tell me.
 Want to sign up for the lessons?

 Pretty much everything I love is all about the difference between appearance versus reality:

 - Looking like an average couple in 1980s America while serving as Russian spies

 - Living successfully as a guy called Don Draper, who was actually killed in the war

 - Living as a high school chemistry teacher while raking in the big bucks cooking meth in Albuquerque

-- Living in the apparent utopia of New Jersey suburbia while working as the head of the local mafia
+- Living in the snail under the leaf setting of New Jersey suburbia while working as the head of the local mafia

 - Living in Utah suburbia while practising a fundamental version of accepted LDS faith which has been outlawed.